A World Tolerance Forum in Pakistan

 This effort has been pursued under extremely difficult conditions of suspicion and animosity from some of the town extremists.
 The group had difficulties renting a meeting place and were subjected to repeated telephone threats and intimidations.
 In 2007, their office was raided and ransacked while office workers were tied and threatened by “two bearded men” demanding to know the whereabouts of the head organizers.

-This year, the Faisalabad group formed the "World Tolerance Organization" and their first activity was to start a series of lectures, geared to highshool students, on the subject of religious tolerance.
-10 page Powerpoint presentation including:
+This year, the Faisalabad group formed the “World Tolerance Organization” and their first activity was to start a series of lectures, geared to high school students, on the subject of religious tolerance.
+Including: